Property buyers rush to secure mortgages before lending changes

 House hunters are rushing to secure mortgages before new lending rules come into effect from November.

-Financial regulator APRA said the changes would reduce the maximum amount a typical buyer could borrow by about 5 per cent – and agents have reported a growing sense of urgency among buyers and vendors worried about what the changes could mean for the market.
+Financial regulator APRA said the changes – which will require banks to ensure borrowers can service their loans if rates were to rise by 3 percentage points (up from 2.5) – would reduce the maximum amount a typical buyer could borrow by about 5 per cent.

+And agents have reported a growing sense of urgency among buyers and vendors as a result.

 Melbourne couple Michelle and Daniel (both 29) told The New Daily they were grateful to have secured a two-bedroom unit in Edithvale.